Welcome to the “Age of the Customer.” Are you ready?

 If measuring Customer Experience requires a comprehensive view, these three metrics help you get there.
 CX consultant Melinda Gonzalez says to “think in terms of layers.”
 Net Promoter Score delivers the big picture of customer loyalty and relationship over the long-term.
-CSAT & CES are typically transactional metrics.
+CSAT & CES are typically transactional metrics that can help you analyze key touchpoints in the customer’s journey.
 CSAT can measure overall satisfaction on a number of attributes so you can discover and refine those that are most meaningful to your customers.
 And, Customer Effort Score dials in on one attribute, effort, and is incredibly useful for smoothing the customer’s path to their desired outcome.

-You’ll always need “The One Number You Need to Grow.”
-However, it’s 13 years later, and the numbers you need have grown.
+You’ll always need Net Promoter Score, “The One Number You Need to Grow.”
+However, the numbers you need have grown.
 CX improvement takes focus, but modern survey platforms can help streamline the process.
 The reward is market success.
-When you edge out the competition through world class customer experience–think JetBlue, Starbucks, Charles Schwab and Trader Joe’s–your customers will reward you with repeat business and brand advocacy.
+When you edge out the competition through world-class customer experience–think JetBlue, Starbucks, Charles Schwab, and Trader Joe’s–your customers will reward you with repeat business and brand advocacy.

 How can I improve customer experience?